Bayesian Semiparametric Markov Renewal Mixed Models for Vocalization Syntax

 \section{Data Set and Preliminaries}

-The Foxp2 data set that we analyze here collects the songs produced by mice of wild-type ($W$) and mice that have a mutation on the Foxp2 gene ($F$), a transcription factor that regulates other genes \citep{Chabout_etal:2016}.
-The Foxp2 (foxhead-box P2) gene for mice is found in similar forms in humans \citep{fisher2009foxp2} and the mutation has been implicated to cause speech and language deficits in adults \citep{lai2001forkhead}.
+The Foxp2 (foxhead-box P2) gene is a transcription factor that regulates other genes \citep{Chabout_etal:2016}.
+It is found in mice and in similar forms in humans \citep{fisher2009foxp2}, and its mutation has been implicated to cause speech and language deficits in adults \citep{lai2001forkhead}.
 Previously, \cite{Fujita_etal:2008} compared the vocalizations for wild-type, heterozygous Foxp2 and homozygous Foxp2 mice and showed that both heterozygous and homozygous Foxp2 mice have vocal impairment to some extent. \cite{Castellucci_etal:2016} showed that mice with a Foxp2 mutation vocalize less and produce shorter syllable sequences. \cite{Gaub_etal:2016} discovered that compared to wild-type, mice with Foxp2 mutations displayed quantitative differences in USVs.

-As discussed in the Introduction, other than genotypes, social contexts can also influence mouse vocalization. \cite{Chabout_etal:2012} showed that the amount of USVs emitted by male mice is positively correlated with the scale of their social interactions. \cite{Gaub_etal:2016} studied the USVs of adult mice with increasing stimulus intensity including water and female urine.
-The Foxp2 data set includes three specific social contexts -- fresh female urine on a cotton tip placed inside the male's cage ($U$), awake and behaving adult female placed inside the cage ($L$), and one anesthetized female placed on the lid of the cage ($A$).
+Other than genotypes, social contexts can also influence mouse vocalization. \cite{Chabout_etal:2012} showed that the amount of USVs emitted by male mice is positively correlated with the scale of their social interactions. \cite{Gaub_etal:2016} studied the USVs of adult mice with increasing stimulus intensity including water and female urine.